From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

-In Section \ref{sec:corack}, we specialize our attention to the category of affine algebraic racks $\Rack(\Aff)$, which is equivalent to the opposite category $(\Corack(\Alg))\op$.
+Looking toward Theorem \ref{thm:main}, we specialize our attention to the category of affine algebraic racks $\Rack(\Aff)$ over a ground field $k$.
+In Section \ref{sec:affine}, we discuss the anti-equivalence between the categories $\Rack(\Aff)$ and $\Corack(\Alg)$.
 As examples, we compute the corack algebras corresponding to three classes of affine algebraic racks.
-We also show that corack algebras are almost never coassociative or cocommutative, unlike Hopf algebras of algebraic groups.
+We also show that, unlike Hopf algebras of algebraic groups, corack algebras are coassociative or cocommutative only in trivial cases.

-In Section \ref{sec:pre-pf}, we discuss our approach to proving Theorem \ref{thm:main}, and we recall various facts about $k$-derivations and tangent spaces.
+In Section \ref{sec:pre-pf}, we discuss our approach to proving Theorem \ref{thm:main}.
+In particular, we define adjoint representations $\Ad$, $\ad$ and dual adjoint representations $\Ad\inv,$ $\ad\inv$ of affine algebraic racks and their tangent spaces.
+We also recall various facts about $k$-derivations and tangent spaces.

 In Section \ref{sec:pf}, we prove Theorem \ref{thm:main}.
-A major step in the proof is to show that the Leibniz bracket $[\cdot,\cdot]$ in Theorem \ref{thm:main} agrees with the scheme-theoretic derivative $\ad\coloneq (d\Ad)_e$ of the \emph{adjoint representation} of $Q$ at the identity $e$.
+A major step in the proof is to show that, in a certain sense, the Leibniz brackets $[\cdot,\cdot]$ and $\{\cdot,\cdot\}$ respectively agree with the maps $\ad$ and $\ad\inv$.

-In Section \ref{sec:ol}, we illustrate Theorem \ref{thm:main} with a class of affine algebraic racks $\OL_n$ whose Leibniz algebras $\ol_n(k)$ are not generally Lie algebras.
-Then we provide several results relating the structure of an affine algebraic rack to that of its Leibniz algebra, including sufficient conditions for the latter to be abelian.
+In Section \ref{sec:from}, we provide several results relating the structure of an affine algebraic rack to that of its Leibniz algebra, including sufficient conditions for the latter to be abelian.
 These results recover the analogous results for Lie algebras of affine algebraic groups.